From Symmetry to Geometry: Tractable Nonconvex Problems: Nonconvex Problems with Rotational Symmetry

 \subsection{Finite Samples, Structured Measurements, Different Objectives}

 The exposition in the previous section is still quite idealized: the measurements are Gaussian, and we have infinitely many of them.
-Moreover, we have assumed a particular objective $\varphi(\mb x)$, which is not widely used in practice.
+Moreover, we have assumed a particular objective $\varphi(\mb x)$, which is not the common objective used in practice.
 Fortunately, the qualitative conclusions of the previous subsection carry over to more structured and challenging settings for generalized phase retrieval.\footnote{But {\em not} to the Fourier model, which has different symmetries.
-We discuss challenges and open problems around Fourier measurements in \Cref{sec:discrete} and \Cref{sec:discussion}.} We briefly describe these extensions, while noting technical caveats and open problems.
+We discuss challenges and open problems around Fourier measurements in \Cref{sec:discrete} and \Cref{sec:discussion}.} In the following, we briefly describe these extensions, while noting technical caveats and open problems.

 \paragraph{Finite Samples} Phase retrieval is a sensing problem; measurements cost resources.
 It is important to minimize the number of measurements $m$ required to accurately reconstruct $\mb x$.
 Under the Gaussian model, the particular loss function $\varphi(\cdot)$ in \eqref{eqn:pr-4th} is a sum of independent heavy-tailed random variables.
 Relatively straightforward considerations show that when $m \gtrsim n^2$, gradients and hessians concentrate uniformly about their expectations, and the objective has no spurious local minimizers.
 This number of samples is clearly suboptimal -- $n^2$ measurements to recover about $n$ complex numbers.
-The challenge is that the objective function \eqref{eqn:pr-4th} contains fourth moments of Gaussian variables, and is therefore somewhat heavy-tailed.
+The challenge is that the objective function \eqref{eqn:pr-4th} contains fourth moments of Gaussian variables, and its distribution is therefore heavy-tailed.
 Using arguments that are tailored to this situation, the required number of samples can be improved to $m \gtrsim n \log^3 n$ \cite{sun2018geometric}.
 Moreover, modifying the objective \eqref{eqn:pr-4th} to remove large terms (ala robust statistics) can improve this to essentially optimal ($m \gtrsim n$) \cite{chen2017solving}.\footnote{Other approaches to producing analyses with small sample complexity include restricting the analysis to a small neighborhood of the ground truth, and initializing in this neighborhood using spectral methods that leverage the statistics of the measurement model \cite{candes2015phase,waldspurger2015phase}, or forgoing uniform geometric analysis and directly reasoning about trajectories of randomly initialized gradient descent \cite{ma2017implicit}.}